-Two seals separated by a distance piece seal the gas in the cylinder and prevent contamination by the crankcase oil.
-The upper seal consists of four pairs of segmented packing rings.
-The the lower seal utilizes a number of PTFE V-rings and an S3R segmented oil seal.
+942 models feature two seals separated by a distance piece to seal the gas in the cylinder and prevent contamination by the crankcase oil.
+943 models have three sets of seals and two distance piece areas.
+The upper seal consists of pairs of segmented packing rings.
+The lower seal(s) utilizes a number of PTFE V-rings and an S3R segmented oil seal.